1

 Considering:

-a. place of origin; b. flag flown; c. reason for the emergency; d. the name of the vessel and registration number; e. number of crew members and the personal information of the ship's captain.
+a. place of origin; b. flag flown; c. reason for the emergency; d. the name of the vessel and registration number; e. number of crew members and the personal qualifications of the ship's captain.

 29537-MINAE and its amendments.

-29537-MINAE, of April 20, 2001, published in La Gaceta No. 106 of June 4, 2001, so that it shall henceforth read as follows:
+29537-MINAE of April 20, 2001, published in La Gaceta No. 106 of June 4, 2001, so that it reads as follows:

-29537-MINAE, of April 20, 2001, published in La Gaceta No. 106 of June 4, 2001.
+29537-MINAE of April 20, 2001, published in La Gaceta No. 106 of June 4, 2001.

-en la totalidad del texto - Texto Completo Norma 30838 Prohibición para el ingreso y estadía de embarcacioones y vertido de sustancias o desechos contaminantes dentro de los límites marino protegidos del Parque Nacional Isla del Coco Texto Completo acta: E3E06 Nº 30838-MINAE Nº 30838-MINAE (Este decreto fue derogado por el artículo 81 del Reglamento de Uso Público del Parque Nacional Isla del Coco, aprobado mediante decreto ejecutivo N° 37023 del 23 de enero del 2012) El PRESIDENTE DE LA REPÚBLICA Y EL MINISTRO DEL AMBIENTE Y ENERGÍA De conformidad con lo dispuesto en los Artículos 5, 6, 140, inciso 3) y 18), y 146 de la Constitución Política, en relación con lo dispuesto en el Convenio Sobre la Diversidad Biológica y sus Anexos I y II firmado el 13 de junio de 1992 en Río de Janeiro, Brasil, aprobado mediante Ley N° 7416 publicada en La Gaceta Nº 143 del 28 de julio 1994; aplicando el contenido de los artículos 1 y 3, inciso a) de la Ley N° 6084 del 24 de agosto de 1977, Ley de Creación del Servicio de Parques Nacionales; la Ley N° 7317, Ley de Conservación de la Vida Silvestre, publicada en la Gaceta N° 235 del 7 de diciembre de 1992; la Ley N° 7554, Ley Orgánica del Ambiente, publicada en La Gaceta N° 215 del 13 de noviembre de 1995, la Ley N° 7788, de la Biodiversidad, publicada en La Gaceta N° 101 del 27 de mayo de 1998; la Ley N° 8000 publicada en el Alcance N° 34 de la Gaceta del 24 de mayo del 2000, Ley de Creación del Servicio Nacional de Guardacostas; la Ley N° 5980 del 16 de noviembre de 1976, Convención sobre la Protección del Patrimonio Mundial, Cultural y Natural de la UNESCO; la Ley N° 7291 publicada en La Gaceta Nº 134 del 15 de julio de 1992, que aprueba la Convención de las Naciones Unidas sobre el Derecho del Mar; y la Ley N° 7224 del 9 de abril de 1991, mediante la cual se aprueba la Convención Relativa a los Humedales de Importancia Internacional, especialmente como Hábitat de Aves Acuáticas "Convención Ramsar".
+El PRESIDENTE DE LA REPÚBLICA Y EL MINISTRO DEL AMBIENTE Y ENERGÍA De conformidad con lo dispuesto en los Artículos 5, 6, 140, inciso 3) y 18), y 146 de la Constitución Política, en relación con lo dispuesto en el Convenio Sobre la Diversidad Biológica y sus Anexos I y II firmado el 13 de junio de 1992 en Río de Janeiro, Brasil, aprobado mediante Ley N° 7416 publicada en La Gaceta Nº 143 del 28 de julio 1994; aplicando el contenido de los artículos 1 y 3, inciso a) de la Ley N° 6084 del 24 de agosto de 1977, Ley de Creación del Servicio de Parques Nacionales; la Ley N° 7317, Ley de Conservación de la Vida Silvestre, publicada en la Gaceta N° 235 del 7 de diciembre de 1992; la Ley N° 7554, Ley Orgánica del Ambiente, publicada en La Gaceta N° 215 del 13 de noviembre de 1995, la Ley N° 7788, de la Biodiversidad, publicada en La Gaceta N° 101 del 27 de mayo de 1998; la Ley N° 8000 publicada en el Alcance N° 34 de la Gaceta del 24 de mayo del 2000, Ley de Creación del Servicio Nacional de Guardacostas; la Ley N° 5980 del 16 de noviembre de 1976, Convención sobre la Protección del Patrimonio Mundial, Cultural y Natural de la UNESCO; la Ley N° 7291 publicada en La Gaceta Nº 134 del 15 de julio de 1992, que aprueba la Convención de las Naciones Unidas sobre el Derecho del Mar; y la Ley N° 7224 del 9 de abril de 1991, mediante la cual se aprueba la Convención Relativa a los Humedales de Importancia Internacional, especialmente como Hábitat de Aves Acuáticas "Convención Ramsar".
 Y,

 10.-Que recientemente se han incrementado los actos de sabotaje y vandalismo, contra las embarcaciones utilizadas por los guardaparques para las labores de control y vigilancia, patrimonio del Estado, lo cual los coloca en total desventaja operativa para cumplir a cabalidad con sus responsabilidades.